Storm Ciara: United Kingdom

 On 4 February, the Met Office issued a yellow warning for wind for the following weekend for a potential storm, covering all of the United Kingdom.
 At the time, no name was issued for the system involved.
 The following day, the storm was formally named Ciara by the Met Office.
 For 9 February, an amber wind warning for much of England was issued, with the rest of the United Kingdom remaining under a yellow wind warning.
 The agency forecasted wind gusts of 50 to 60 mph across the country, with the possibility of gusts up to 80 mph along coastal regions.

 On 9 February, heavy rainfall from Ciara caused severe disruption across the British Isles.
 As a result, the Environment Agency issued 186 flood alerts, 251 flood warnings and 1 severe flood warning in England.
 The severe warning, which was later withdrawn, was issued for the River Nidd at Pateley Bridge where a water level of 5.1 m was expected to pose a "danger to life" and overtop flood defences.
 In the United Kingdom as a whole, around 539,000 people were also left without power due to the storm.
 The strongest gust recorded was 97 mph at The Needles on the Isle of Wight.

+A wind gust of 109.5 mph was recorded at Capel Curig.
 The highest rain total was at Honister Pass in Cumbria, where the Environment Agency recorded 179.8 mm of rain over the weekend.